WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 * **Connector PCB board**
 This is an custom designed PCB that extends some of the GPIO pins of the Raspberry Pi.
 Production files and schematic can also be downloaded above
-This allows you to easily connect the Infrared sensors, motion sensor and safely power LED strips without the need of soldering, and blowing up your Raspberry Pi.
+This board allows you to easily connect the Infrared sensors, motion sensor and safely power LED strips without the need of soldering, and blowing up your Raspberry Pi.

-* **2x IR sensor**
+* **IR sensor x2**
-  To swipe between pages
+  The IR sensors are used to swipe between pages, these are also mounted on the backplate

 * **PIR sensor**
-  When motion is detected, the mirror will turn on
+  The motion sensor detects if ther is any movement within its range, the mirror will turn on.
+Als mountable on the backplate

 * **Power supply**
 We've used an Power supply from AUKEY.
 It has 5X USB 3.0 ports with Quick Charge function, to power up the Raspberry Pi and the LED